Peter I, Duke of Brittany

 Peter I (Pierre; c.
-1187 – 26 May 1250), also known as Peter Mauclerc, was Duke of Brittany jure uxoris from 1213 to 1221, and regent of the duchy for his minor son John I from 1221 to 1237.
+1187 – 26 May 1250), also known as Peter Mauclerc and Peter of Dreux, reigned as Duke of Brittany alongside his wife Alix from 1213 to 1221, and was regent of the duchy for his minor son John I from 1221 to 1237.
 As duke he was also 1st Earl of Richmond from 1218 to 1235.

 Origins

 Peter was the second son of Robert II, Count of Dreux and Yolande de Coucy.
 The former was in turn the son of Robert I, Count of Dreux, a younger brother of Louis VII of France.
 Peter was thus a Capetian, a second cousin of Louis VIII of France.

 Despite being of royal descent, as the younger son of a cadet branch Peter's early prospects were that of a minor noble, with a few scattered fiefs in the Île-de-France and Champagne.
 He was initially destined for a career in the clergy, which he later renounced, earning him the nickname Mauclerc (French: mauvais clerc, bad-cleric).
 He broke the convention of ecclesiastical heraldry by placing on the canton of his paternal arms the ermine, then reserved for the clergy.